 attachment as clinging

-In this way thoughts are meant to be let go but there are times when we cling to these thoughts and this clinging can lead to problems.
+In this way thoughts are meant to be let go but there are times when we cling to thoughts and this clinging can lead to problems.
 What is stubbornness?
 This is clinging.
 We behave in a certain way - perhaps because we think it is right, it has been right in the past.
-In the past there have been conditions that led to behaviour, and we repeat to this way of behaving.
+In the past there have been conditions that led to behaviour, and we repeat this way of behaving.
 Perhaps the conditions change slightly and we choose that way of behaving because we have before - stubborn.

 This process of clinging becomes more complex.
 We learn ideas at school, cling to those ideas in society when maybe they are not appropriate.
 We develop insights but cling to them beyond their sell-by-date.
 And then there are collections of ideas such as religions in which there is prescribed behaviour.
 For those who believe in a religion they cling to these ideas and behaviours forming attachments to religion.

 What about sexual desire?
 How is that meant to work?
 For men is it the intention that throughout the day all they are concerned about is sexual attraction to women - lust?
 Undoubtedly such attraction must arise but is it intended to dominate the way it does?
-The system-for-the-rich uses this lust in advertising.
-In the patriarchal aspect of this system-for-the-rich lust is allowed to exploit women, and can lead to sexual abuse that is not controlled - women live in fear of abuse, the level of conscious fear is individual.
+The system-of-accumulation uses this lust in advertising.
+In the patriarchal aspect of this system-of-accumulation lust is allowed to exploit women, and can lead to sexual abuse that is not controlled - women live in fear of abuse, the level of conscious fear is individual.
 Lust affects individual men differently, zandtao also asks the question Does lust affect women and men differently?
-The level of exploitation and abuse around the roles of women and men is dominant within the system-for-the-rich.
+The level of exploitation and abuse around the roles of women and men is dominant within the system-of-accumulation.

 Accompanying a social meeting between a woman and a man sexual attraction might arise, but is it not meant to arise and fall away as part of broader communication and interaction?
 There is clinging to this desire, and for each individual there is a need to examine this desire and attempt to live with it in a balanced way - balanced by love and sila.